dxgraphs/aqua-subgraph/README.md

-# Mesa Subgraph
+# Aqua Subgraph

-Mesa Subgraph is the main provider for Mesa Interface data.
+Aqua Subgraph is the main provider for Aqua Interface data.

 # Explore

-You can explore Mesa's xDai subgraph at [The Graph Explorer](https://thegraph.com/explorer/subgraph/adamazad/mesa-xdai).
+You can explore Aqua's xDai subgraph at [The Graph Explorer](https://thegraph.com/explorer/subgraph/adamazad/aqua-xdai).

 ## Local